joy-ahmed/joy-ahmed/README.md

 * 🌍  I'm based in Dhaka
 * ✉️  You can contact me at [joytheahmed@gmail.com](mailto:joytheahmed@gmail.com)
 * 🧠  I'm learning Javascript
-* 🤝  I'm open to collaborating on Full Stack projects
+* 🤝  I'm open to collaborating on both Frontend and Full Stack projects

 ### Skills